Fhraze/dotfiles-riverwm/README.md

 - pipewire-pulse
 - wireplumber

-(Those are Arch packages, may be different depending on your distro)
+(Those are Arch packages, may have different names depending on your distro)